cockroachdb/docs/src/current/v23.2/cluster-virtualization-setting-scopes.md

 Also saved in https://docs.google.com/spreadsheets/d/1HIalzAhwU0CEYzSuG2m1aXSJRpiIyQPJdt8SusHpJ_U/edit?usp=sharing (shared CRL-internal).
 There is a filter-view on the Class column:

-application: Scoped to the virtual cluster system virtual cluster: Scoped to the system virtual cluster system visible: Can be set / modified only from the system virtual cluster, but can be viewed from a VC
+application: Scoped to a virtual cluster system virtual cluster: Scoped to the system virtual cluster system visible: Can be set / modified only from the system virtual cluster, but can be viewed from a VC
 {% endcomment %}

-## Cluster settings scoped to the virtual cluster
+## Cluster settings scoped to a virtual cluster

 {% comment %}Class=application{% endcomment %}